 Workloads for tenure-track faculty with standard appointments involve significant responsibilities for Research and Service in addition to Teaching responsibilities.
-Accordingly, average departmental Teaching -loads for full-time research-active faculty should approximate 18 equated hours per academic year, and no faculty should be expected to teach more than 24 equated hours per academic year.
-Annual Teaching loads should typically be 24 equated hours per academic year for full-time Instructors with normal service loads, and up to 30 equated hours per academic year for full-time instructors with little or no Service expectation.
-Teaching assignments for Clinical and Research faculty will vary depending on details of their contractsappointments.
+Accordingly, average departmental Teaching loads for full-time research-active faculty should approximate 18 equated hours per academic year, and no faculty should be expected to teach more than 24 equated hours per academic year.
+Annual Teaching loads should typically be 24 equated hours per academic year for full-time Instructors with normal service loads, and up to 30 equated hours per academic year for full-time Instructors with ittle or no Service expectation.
+Teaching assignments for Clinical and Research faculty will vary depending on details of their appointments.
+See Op3.33 Faculty Workload Policy for Springfield and Mountain Grove Campuses.
+See OP3.33.